 As corporate bonds are primarily denominated in nominal terms, inflation uncertainty arises as a relevant source of risk.
 This paper analyzes the relevance of inflation volatility risk as an additional factor in predicting the cross-section of corporate bond returns.
 I find a negative and significant inflation volatility risk premium (IVRP) obtained from the difference between high inflation and low inflation beta portfolios.
 Further, common risk factors in the equity and corporate bond markets do not explain the IVRP, it responds to ex-post inflation risk and is partially explained by market risk and monetary policy shocks.
 Lastly, I show that the IVRP is associated with firms that incur in debt maturity management to mitigate refinancing risks.

 Presentations: 34th Australasian Finance and Banking Conference (scheduled), FMA Special Ph.D.
-Paper Session (scheduled), FMA Doctoral Consortium 2021 (scheduled), 2021 New Zealand Finance Meeting (scheduled), SFA 2021 Annual Meeting (scheduled), Institute for Quantitative Investment Research - INQUIRE (scheduled), World Finance & Banking Symposium (scheduled), Frontiers in International Finance and Banking (scheduled), Central Bank of Chile (2021).
+Paper Session, FMA Doctoral Consortium 2021, New Zealand Finance Meeting 2021 (scheduled), SFA 2021 Annual Meeting (scheduled), INQUIRE UK, World Finance & Banking Symposium (scheduled), SWFA 2022 Annual Meeting (scheduled), Frontiers in International Finance and Banking, Central Bank of Chile (2021).

 "Price Pressure in the Government Bond Market: Long-term Impact of Short-term Advice" (with Damian Romero).